- Laїcité (Secularism)

 The French Language

 The French language is the official and main language spoken throughout France.
 Previously, French was the internationally accepted language of diplomacy and was widely spoken on four continents.
-Today, it is the second most widely learned foreign language in the world (according to the French Ministry of Foreign Affairs and International Development).
+According to the French Ministry of Foreign Affairs and International Development, it is the second most widely learned foreign language in the world.

 The emphasis on the French language has meant that regional dialects and minority languages are given little recognition.
 Nonetheless, regional dialects continue to be important to some inhabitants of each province.
 Some preserve their regional language through tradition or through a voluntary and deliberate return to a specific regional dialect.